rankynbass/dev.goats.testing.xivlauncher/README.md

 flatpak-builder --user --install --force-clean ../flatpaks/xivlauncher dev.goats.testing.xivlauncher.yml
 ```

-You can run it with `flatpak run dev.goats.testing.xivlauncher`, and it will also have a .desktop file that is exported as "XIVLauncher Testing".
-(The `1.02+new-dxvk-settings` branch will actually just make an "XIVLauncher" .desktop entry.
-I haven't changed the .desktop file in that branch).
+After that, you can run it just like the normal flatpak: `flatpak run dev.goats.testing.xivlauncher`.
+There will also be a .desktop file, but if you have XIVLauncher already installed, it might have the exact same name.
+For steam, you can set the launch options to `XL_SECRET_PROVIDER=FILE %command% run --parent-expose-pids --parent-share-pids --parent-pid=1 --branch=stable --arch=x86_64 --command=xivlauncher dev.goats.testing.xivlauncher`